grego118118/concrete/FAVICON_QUICK_GUIDE.md

 **Status:** ✅ COMPLETE

-A professional favicon has been created for the Concrete Coating Specialists website with full cross-browser and mobile support.
+A professional favicon has been created for the Commonwealth Concrete Coating website with full cross-browser and mobile support.

 ---